SUMMARY

 The 47% mobile stat rewrote my entire plan.
 If I'd designed desktop-first and adapted down, which is the default instinct, I would have shipped a product that failed half its users half the time.

-DARK MODE IS UX
+DARK MODE IS UX, NOT AESTHETIC

 TRUST IS VISUAL